GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     ![](Linked_Image_Files/lab6_33.jpg)

 1. Similar to the filter transformation, the derived column uses the Mapping Data Flow expression builder to specify the values of the new column.The value for the expression is **iif(locate("|",genres) > 1,left(genres, locate("|",genres)-1),genres)** (It will be better if you could type this expression).
+Also provide output stream name as **DerivedPrimaryGenre**.

     ![Using the Derived Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/lab6_34.jpg)